Nvidia's N1 SoC Unveiled: GB10 Superchip Powers DGX Spark and Future PC Products

 Share

-Nvidia CEO Jensen Huang confirms that the long-rumored N1 SoC is identical to the GB10 Superchip, set to power DGX Spark systems.
-This powerful AI-focused chip combines ARM-based CPU and Blackwell-based GPU technologies, showcasing Nvidia's commitment to both ARM development and its new partnership with Intel.
+Nvidia CEO Jensen Huang confirms that the upcoming N1 SoC is identical to the GB10 Superchip, powering DGX Spark systems and future PC products.
+This revelation sheds light on Nvidia's ARM-based CPU strategy and its potential impact on the PC market.

-Nvidia CEO Jensen Huang has finally lifted the veil on the company's long-rumored N1 system-on-chip (SoC), confirming that it is identical to the GB10 Superchip powering the upcoming DGX Spark systems.
-This revelation comes amidst Nvidia's historic collaboration announcement with Intel, shedding light on the chipmaker's strategy in the rapidly evolving AI hardware landscape
+Nvidia CEO Jensen Huang has finally lifted the veil on the company's long-rumored N1 SoC, confirming that it is identical to the GB10 Superchip powering the upcoming DGX Spark systems

 1